hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 ## Slider Bar

-An example CSS entry for the value of the filled portion of the bar is below:
+An example CSS entry for the background bar is below:

 ```
+/* Background bar */
 .irs--shiny .irs-line{
   background: violet;
   border-color: red;